tpm2-software/tpm2-tss/README.md

 ## Simulator
 The TPM library specification contains reference code sufficient to construct a software TPM 2.0 simulator.
 This code was provided by Microsoft and they provide a binary download for Windows [here](https://www.microsoft.com/en-us/download/details.aspx?id=52507).
-IBM has repackaged this code with a few Makefiles so that the Microsoft code can be built and run on Linux systems.
-The Linux version of the Microsoft TPM 2.0 simulator can be obtained [here](https://downloads.sourceforge.net/project/ibmswtpm2/ibmtpm974.tar.gz).
+The Linux version of the Microsoft TPM 2.0 simulator can be obtained [here](https://github.com/microsoft/ms-tpm-20-ref).
 Once you've downloaded and successfully built and execute the simulator it will, by default, be accepting connections on the localhost, TCP ports 2321 and 2322.

-Issues building or running the simulator should be reported to the IBM software TPM2 project.
+Issues building or running the simulator should be reported to the ms-tpm-20-ref GitHub project.

-NOTE: The Intel TCG TSS is currently tested against version 974 of the simulator.
-Compatibility with later versions has not yet been tested.

 ## Testing
 To test the various TCTI, SAPI and ESAPI api calls, unit and integration tests can